- CORPORATE OPPORTUNITIES

 The spirit created has provided a lasting legacy for us all.
 Synonymous with The Thunderbirds is the Waste Management Phoenix Open, possibly the finest sporting event in Arizona.
 Every January, the Waste Management Phoenix Open attracts the largest sporting event crowds in the world and is recognized as one of the finest golf events on the PGA TOUR.
-At the 2008 FBR Open (now the Waste Management Phoenix Open), more than 538,000 fans made their way to the beautiful TPC Scottsdale.
-In recent years, PGA TOUR players voted the Waste Management Phoenix Open (formerly the FBR Open) as their favorite stop of the PGA TOUR.
+At the 2014 Waste Management Phoenix Open, more than 563,000 fans made their way to the beautiful TPC Scottsdale.
+In recent years, PGA TOUR players voted the Waste Management Phoenix Open as their favorite stop of the PGA TOUR.

 While The Thunderbirds’ association with professional athletes garners the most recognition and publicity, it is their work with the community that brings them the most satisfaction.
 Millions of dollars of Phoenix Open proceeds have been spent to benefit numerous organizations and individuals, most notably, the courageous athletes of the Special Olympics, youngsters of the Boys and Girls Clubs of Scottsdale, Phoenix and East Valley and the affiliated agencies of the Valley of the Sun United Way.
 As the premier sponsor of the Special Olympics Summer Games, The Thunderbirds are providing an outlet of athletic expression for these challenged competitors.
 Nowhere will you witness the absolute joy and enthusiasm of a runner as he or she crosses the finish line, not in first place, but in the arms of his or her greeter.
 This unbridled passion for competition speaks volumes of The Thunderbirds’ commitment to these determined individuals.